shanna1408/RollerCoaster/README.md

 ## Instructions:

-* To run this program, click the a1_base.exe inside of the build/Debug folder.
+* To run this program, click the a1_base.exe inside of the build/Debug folder (Compiled for Windows 11 using Visual Studio C++ compiler).

 * To start the animation, click 'Play'.
 Once the animation has started, a 'Pause' option will appear.